Track Customer Deposit Balances

 Load the saved search and create and apply search filters

-This section of script loads the saved search you created and adds filters to find the sales order related to the deposit application along with the values for its current total deposited.
+This section of script loads the saved search you created and adds filters to find the sales order related to the deposit application, along with its current total deposited.

 const mySearch = search.load({